COURSE GUIDE

 Debra Hine

-Debra has been involved in the Early Childhood Education and Care in various forms for more than 20 years.
-She has completed her Nursing Diploma and begun her career as a Mothercraft Nurse, caring for babies, toddlers and young children
+Debra has been involved in Early Childhood Education and Care in various forms for more than 50 years.
+She initially completed her Mothercraft Nurse training, and began her career caring for babies, toddlers and young children.
+She then completed a Nursing Diploma and worked in this field, along with providing private care in the homes of families who required support with babies.

 Charmaine Debono

-Charmaine has worked in early childhood education and care settings for 10 years with children from aged 0-5 years.
-Whilst working as an Early Childhood Teacher, she completed a Certificate III and Diploma in Children’s Services, and went on to complete a Bachelor of Education (Birth to 5 years).
+Charmaine has worked in early childhood education and care settings for 10 years with children aged 0-5 years.
+Whilst working as an Early Childhood Educator, she completed a Certificate III and Diploma in Children’s Services, and went on to complete a Bachelor of Education (Birth to 5 years).
+During her time as an educator, she worked as an assistant educator, room leader and 2nd-in-charge.

 divider